voschezang/coding-handbook/quotes.md

 * Defer impactful decisions if they are uncertain.
     * Use small decisions as experiments.
     * Put new code behind feature flags and use canary deployments.
 * Prefer automation (and alternatives) over formal processes and contracts (e.g. in risk management).
     * If it's risky then do it more often.
 This forces one to address issues.
+    * If it's difficult then do it more often.
+Practice.
 * Move fast, but in small steps.
 Be skeptic and optimistic.
 Take risks and learn by experimenting.
   * Take [leaps](https://en.wikipedia.org/wiki/Leap_of_faith) by exception.
   * Ideally change one thing at the same time (in a team) so you can study the results and possibly infer causality.
 This is also an incentive to move faster and finish tasks.